thoughtspot/ts-chart-sdk/README.md

 Since in our previous implementation of `visualPropEditorDefintion` we provided this as an static object of type `VisualPropEditorDefinition` but with the resent update this is converted function of type `VisualEditorDefinitonSetter` along with `VisualEditorDefintion`.
 So currently you can provide static config or dynamic config based on use case.

 #### Only 1000 points are getting fetched for my query even though there are more results.
-How to increase that ?
+How to increase that?

 In `getQueriesFromChartConfig` along with `QueryColumn` you can provide additional optional key `queryParams`.
-In `queryParams` you can provide `size` to deal with the size of that need to fetched.
-Also there is hard limit 100K data point to be fetched from the backend.
+In `queryParams` you can provide `size` to deal with the number of data points that need to fetched.
+Also there is hard limit of 100K data points to be fetched from the backend.

 <br/>